leonardtan/Getting-and-Cleaning-Data-Course-Project/README.md

 ---------------------
 This repository consist of 4 files and a folder containing the source data.

-CodeBook.md     | Summary on the coding approach taken.
+CodeBook.md     | Summary on the coding approach taken\n
-README.md       | The file you are reading now Result.txt      | Answer to Step 5 of this course project run_analysis.R  | The source code of this course project UCI HAR Dataset | Data Source
+README.md       | The file you are reading now\n
+Result.txt      | Answer to Step 5 of this course project\n
+run_analysis.R  | The source code of this course project\n
+UCI HAR Dataset | Data Source

 Things to note